hkore1/TargetAllelePhasing/README.md

 WhatsHap should be installed using Anaconda, and the lines to activate conda environment containing WhatsHap should be altered in the wrapper 'script3_phase_extract_align.sh' or 'subscript3.1_phase_alleles_with_whatshap.sh' (the latter if you're running WhatsHap independently of other scripts).

 ## Before running the pipeline
+HybPiper must have already been run, using the --run_intronerate function to generate supercontigs with introns (supercontig.fasta files) and an intronerate.gff file (that stores exon/intron boundary information) for each gene.

+We use a wrapper script for HybPiper2 (based on https://github.com/Royal-Botanic-Gardens-Victoria/GAP_hybpiper_helpers/blob/main/hp2.py) that compresses these two files (plus many others) into a 'tar.gz' file.

+If you have run HybPiper using a method that does not tar these files, then comment out line 37 of the script 'script1_concat_hp2_supercontigs_and_introns_rename.sh' ("`tar -xf "${dir%/}/$prefix.tar.gz`").